DEIS-Tools/AalWiNes-Web/content/_index.md

 the ones that minimize certain criteria (e.g. the number of hops, latency, and the stack height that corresponds to the number of tunnels).
 This is achieved by extending the PDA reachability analysis with multi-dimensional weights.
-Despite the added complexity, the verification can be still performed in polynomial time.
+Despite the added complexity, the verification can be still performed in polynomial time as we over- and under-approximate the network behaviour.

 ## Graphical User Interface